cryingincradles/Multitale/README.md

 ## Requirements

-It is required to have .NET 6.0 Runtime installed in order to compile and run the program.
+It is required to have .NET 6.0 SDK installed in order to compile and run the program.
 You can download it here https://dotnet.microsoft.com/en-us/download/dotnet/6.0

 ## How does it works